csu-cs/csci-235/docs/style-guide.md

     If you find yourself in need of more than three levels of nested loops, you should reconsider your design!

--   A `for` loop should look like the one above, while a `while` loop should resemble this one below:
+-   A `for` loop should look like the one above, while a `while` loop should resemble the one below:

     ```cpp
     while (num < 0)